Counseling Staff

 Ciandra graduated from the University of Windsor in 2011 and has been working in the clinical field since, with a focus on persistent mental illness, inpatient psychiatric hospitalizations, and residential and outpatient substance use.
 Using a broad range of clinical techniques including, but not limited to, cognitive behavioral, psychoanalytic, eye movement reprocessing and desensitization, Ciandra works to meet client’s therapeutic needs using a person-centered approach and to best meet client’s individual goals.

 Eli is a clinical social worker who works with children, teens and adults.
 He takes a whole-person approach to care and draws from a wide range of modalities and perspectives to best engage with each client.
+He is a certified ADHD-CCSP and has a focus on the anxiety disorders.
 Eli has experience collaborating with individuals and their families to create an optimal environment for clients to thrive.
 Eli graduated Daemen College with an MSW, and received a certificate in trauma-informed care.
 Eli is an active member of his synagogue, loves to learn new things, and especially enjoys spending time with his family.

 Zachary Woodby, LMSW, CAADC, CCS,